MAECProject/MAECProject.github.io/documentation/faqs/index.md

 ### <a name="d"></a> Relationships to Other Efforts

 #### <a name="d1"></a> D1.
 What is the relationship between MAEC and CybOX?
-The [Cyber Observable eXpression (CybOX™)](https://cyboxproject.github.io/) is a related [U.S. Department of Homeland Security](http://www.dhs.gov/)–led effort of the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/) that provides a structured language for describing elements within the cyber operational environment.
+ [Cyber Observable eXpression (CybOX™)](https://cyboxproject.github.io/) provides a structured language for describing elements within the cyber operational environment.
 MAEC uses components of the CybOX language for characterizing cyber observables associated with malware.
 In particular, MAEC makes use of CybOX's Object and Action fields (which are extended in MAEC's MalwareActionType type) to characterize malware-related system artifacts and low-level behaviors, respectively.

 #### <a name="d2"></a> D2.
 What is the relationship between MAEC and STIX?
-The [Structured Threat Information eXpression (STIX™)](https://stixproject.github.io/) is a related [U.S. Department of Homeland Security](http://www.dhs.gov/)–led effort of the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/) to characterize a rich set of cyber threat information in a standardized and structured manner.
+[Structured Threat Information eXpression (STIX™)](https://stixproject.github.io/) characterizes a rich set of cyber threat information in a standardized and structured manner.
 STIX can describe malware using MAEC characterizations through use of the MAEC schema extension for the TTP schema and can also characterize indicators in a fashion similar to MAEC's Candidate Indicators.

 #### <a name="d3"></a> D3.
 When would STIX be used to capture malware information and when would MAEC be used?
-[Structured Threat Information eXpression (STIX™)](https://stixproject.github.io/) is used to describe high-level cyber threat information to include indicators, as well as information about threat actors, campaigns, incidents, and other related entities.
+[STIX](https://stixproject.github.io/) is used to describe high-level cyber threat information to include indicators, as well as information about threat actors, campaigns, incidents, and other related entities.
 On the other hand, MAEC is used to describe malware attributes of one or more malware instances at various levels of abstraction.
 Certainly, there is overlap between the two languages, particularly when it comes to capturing indicator information (e.g., file sizes, file hashes) through the common use of [Cyber Observable eXpression (CybOX™)](https://cyboxproject.github.io/).

 While there are no definite rules for what is most appropriately captured with MAEC versus STIX, MAEC will typically be used to capture malware information that is gathered through the analysis process, and STIX will be used to capture information related to the interpretation of the analysis results in a broader, threat-based context.
 For example, while MAEC would capture the particular details of the behaviors and artifacts associated with a malware instance, STIX would be used to capture additional details regarding the particular threat actors that may make use of the malware instance.
 Thus, when malware analysis information beyond simple indicator information is to be captured by STIX, the STIX schema extension for MAEC should be used to leverage the MAEC data model.

 #### <a name="d4"></a> D4.
 What is the relationship between MAEC and TAXII?
-The [Trusted Automated eXchange of Indicator Information (TAXII™)](https://taxiiproject.github.io/) is a related [U.S. Department of Homeland Security](http://www.dhs.gov/)–led effort of the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/) to define a set of services and message exchanges for securely sharing automated cyber threat information.
+[Trusted Automated eXchange of Indicator Information (TAXII™)](https://taxiiproject.github.io/) defines a set of services and message exchanges for securely sharing automated cyber threat information.
 TAXII uses [Structured Threat Information eXpression (STIX™)](https://stixproject.github.io/) to represent cyber threat information in a standardized and structured manner (STIX characterizes what is being shared, while TAXII defines how the STIX payload is shared).
 STIX is one payload that TAXII can convey, and STIX can describe malware using MAEC.

 ### <a name="e"></a> MAEC Community

 #### <a name="e1"></a> E1.
 What is the role of the MAEC Community and how can I join?
-The [MAEC Community](https://maec.mitre.org/community/index.html) comprises members from across the international cyber security community who have come together to help build MAEC.
-There are multiple options available for involvement:
+The [MAEC Community](/community) includes representatives from antivirus vendors, operating system vendors, software vendors, IT users, security services providers, and others from across the international cyber security community who have come together to help build this growing, open-source industry effort.

-* The [MAEC Community Email Discussion List](https://maec.mitre.org/community/discussionlist.html) is where community members discuss the latest drafts of the MAEC schemas, utilities, and other items integral to the ongoing development of MAEC.

-* The [MAECProject GitHub repositories](https://github.com/MAECProject) are the central location for MAEC Community members to make open-source contributions to MAEC tool and API development and manage issue tracking for the MAEC schemas, utilities, and other supporting information and items.

-* The [MAEC Development Group](https://handshake.mitre.org/) on MITRE's Handshake collaboration Web site allows the MAEC Community to more easily share and revise information and files and to post items such as example content in a more secure environment.
-To join Handshake and the MAEC Development group, please email us at [maec@mitre.org](mailto:maec@mitre.org) for an invitation.

-For more information on the community and how to join, please visit the [MAEC Community](https://maec.mitre.org/community/index.html) page.
+There are multiple options available for involvement including participating in the discussions on our dedicated email list, joining our development group, contributing to the MAEC GitHub repositories, and/or joining us on the working calls to help develop MAEC Version 5.0.

+Visit the [MAEC Community](/community) page to join or learn more.

 #### <a name="e2"></a> E2.
 What is MITRE?
 In partnership with government clients, [The MITRE Corporation](http://www.mitre.org/) (MITRE) is a not-for-profit corporation working in the public interest.
 It addresses issues of critical national importance, combining systems engineering and information technology to develop innovative solutions that make a difference.

-MITRE's work is focused within Federally Funded Research and Development Centers (FFRDCs) for the Department of Defense, Federal Aviation Administration, Internal Revenue Service and Department of Veterans Affairs, Department of Homeland Security, Administrative Office of the U.S. Courts; and the Centers for Medicare and Medicaid Services.
+MITRE's work is focused within [Federally Funded Research and Development Centers (FFRDCs)](https://www.mitre.org/centers/we-operate-ffrdcs) for the Department of Defense, Federal Aviation Administration, Internal Revenue Service and Department of Veterans Affairs, Department of Homeland Security, Administrative Office of the U.S. Courts; and the Centers for Medicare and Medicaid Services.

 #### <a name="e3"></a> E3.
 What is MITRE's role in MAEC?
-[MITRE](http://www.mitre.org/) manages the development of the MAEC Language, MAEC Web site, community engagement, and discussion lists to enable open and public collaboration with all stakeholders.
+[MITRE](http://www.mitre.org/) manages the development of the MAEC Language, MAEC website, community engagement, and discussion lists to enable open and public collaboration with all stakeholders.

 #### <a name="e4"></a> E4.
 Why is MITRE maintaining MAEC, and how long does MITRE plan to maintain it?
 In accordance with its mission, [MITRE](http://www.mitre.org/) has traditionally acted in the public interest.
 Its unique role allows it to provide an objective perspective to this effort.
 MITRE will maintain MAEC as long as it serves the community to do so.

 #### <a name="e5"></a> E5.
 Who pays for MAEC?
 Who is the Sponsor?
-MAEC is sponsored by the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/) at the U.S. Department of Homeland Security.
+MAEC is sponsored by the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/) at the [U.S. Department of Homeland Security](http://www.dhs.gov/).

 #### <a name="e6"></a> E6.
 What is the relationship between MAEC and DHS?
-MAEC is a [U.S. Department of Homeland Security](http://www.dhs.gov/)–led effort of the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/).
+MAEC is a [DHS](http://www.dhs.gov/)-led effort of the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/).

-[The MITRE Corporation](http://www.mitre.org/), operating as DHS's Federally Funded Research and Development Center (FFRDC), manages the development of the MAEC Language, MAEC Web site, community engagement, and discussion lists to enable open and public collaboration with all stakeholders.
+[The MITRE Corporation](http://www.mitre.org/), operating as DHS's Federally Funded Research and Development Center (FFRDC), manages the development of the MAEC Language, MAEC website, community engagement, and discussion lists to enable open and public collaboration with all stakeholders.